ezpublishlegacy/scvideogallery/README.md

   (legacy VHost-Config)
 * insert external youtube api in the head
     <script src="https://www.youtube.com/iframe_api"></script>
+* if there is a library already enabled in your project comment it out in design.ini
 * be sure, that *jQuery is loaded before the sc-video-gallery.js*
 * create a project on [google developer console](https://console.developers.google.com/project) for the gallery, configure the project and add the generated key in scvideogallery/design/standard/javascript/sc-video-gallery.js